go-arrower/arrower.org/docs/basics/03-database/03-migrations.md

 # Migrations

+Use of migrate as tool
+Why explicit migration?
+* advantages
+  * explicit & max. control (no magic)
+  * sql
+* disadvantages
+  * version numbers

 Outline:
 * run migration to create db tables
 * link to migration files in github (and preview up)